wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab7.md

 5. `Navigate back to the Entry Point Site Level Dashboard` and complete some navigation exercises shown in the video
 6. `Cross-Launch` from dashboard to a specific dashboard **Entry Point Historical Dashboard**
-7. From the Cross-Launched dashboard - `Cross-Launch into Analyzer` to the specific table **Incomming, Short Contacts Entry Point** anf follow the instructions to set filters as desired.
+7. From the Cross-Launched dashboard - `Cross-Launch into Analyzer` to the specific table **Incoming, Short Contacts Entry Point** and follow the instructions to set filters as desired.
 > * <a href="https://www.youtube.com/embed/jNi2C12xbbI?start=192" target="_blank">Analyzer Incomming, Short Contacts Entry Point </a> <br>
 8. This exercise completed